BentleySettin/MeterCTD/README.md

 - Updated scripts with current libraries?
 Go to [Firmware](https://github.com/BentleySettin/MeterCTD/tree/ba0404429f45d6b78e378566db7e1a76302030d5/Firmware)!
 - How to electronically connect the MeterCTD and Boron using wires?
 Go to the [Circuit Diagram](https://github.com/BentleySettin/MeterCTD/blob/ba0404429f45d6b78e378566db7e1a76302030d5/Fabrication/CircuitDiagram.png)!

+## 💭 Learn more about DDI Interface

+The interface we chose to communicate between the Particle Boron and Meter CTD is the DDI Interface.
+The HYDROS Meter CTD can function using DDI interface or SDI-12 interface.
+SDI-12 interface is a standardized communication protocol used to connect sensors with data loggers and data acquisition systems.
+It allows multiple uniquely addressed sensors to operate on a shared 3-wire bus consisting of power, ground, and data lines.
+Due to this project focusing on one addressed sensor we chose the DDI interface.
+The DDI serial protocol is used by METER data loggers to collect data from the sensor.
+It operates over a reciever only data line, meaning data is transmitted only from the sensor to the receiver.
+Typically, the receiving end is either a microprocessor UART or a general-purpose I/O pin configured to receive data using a bit-banging method.

+Information was supplied from this [HYDROS 21 Integrator Guide](https://library.metergroup.com/Integrator%20Guide/18281_HYDROS21(CTD)_GEN1.pdf?_gl=1*1cipulk*_gcl_au*MTIwMzA0NDExMC4xNzM3NDk3MDQ1).

 ### ✍️ Authors

 Hello, I am [Bentley Settin](https://github.com/BentleySettin)!
 I am a M.S.
 Student at UNCW working under[ Dr. Phil Bresnahan](https://github.com/SUPScientist).
 Check out our [lab](https://github.com/COAST-Lab) and all the fun projects we have going on!